 The ex-wife’s attorney apparently would not discuss the allegations, other than to say that the man, who is now remarried to someone else, is the child’s legal father.

-For these and other types of legal issues, be sure to contact an auto accident lawyer in Boca Raton.
+For these and other types of legal issues, be sure to contact a lawyer at https://www.patriotlegal.com/.